 Despite the growing body-positivity movement, weight stigma is still in effect.
 Only about one in ten adult women actually feels good about her body.
-Your girl won’t be little forever, and obviously you want her to feel good about her body through her entire life.
+Your girl won’t be little forever, and obviously, you want her to feel good about her body throughout her entire life.

 Add to the mix a bunch of unfair stereotypes.
 Overweight people are commonly labeled as lazy, stupid, or both.
 It’s not right, and it’s cruel, but it’s shaped the way generations of girls and women (and guys, too!) think of their bodies.

 In so many ways, girls have the deck stacked against them when it comes to body image and body acceptance.
 Parents and families, in general, can play such an important role in balancing the negative with positive, healthy examples.

 We get it.
 If you have issues with your own body, you can’t just snap your fingers and suddenly love everything about it.
 Short of magically wishing away any self-image challenges (can you imagine?!), there are two pretty powerful things you can do: